Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-The synaptic evolution of the SpTNCN, under ST-LRA, is markedly different from spike-timing dependent plasticity (STDP) \cite{magee1997synaptically,bi1998synaptic,bi2001synaptic}, which is more commonly used to adjust synaptic weight values in SNNs.
-However, while the SpNCN uses a discrepancy reduction-based approach to adaptation, there is no reason why it could not also be combined with the online form of STDP.
-Given that the brain is likely to employ different kinds of adjustment rules, doing so might allow for the fusion of both generative and discriminative knowledge when rapidly processing time-varying data points, which aligns with previous work that has empirically shown the benefits of doing so in statistical learning setups \cite{oreilly1998sixprinciples,oreilly2000computational,ororbia_deep_hybrid_2015a,ororbia2015learning,ororbia2015online,ororbia2018continual,ororbia2019lifelong}.
-One can combine ST-LRA with online STDP through a convex combination, similar in spirit to \cite{ororbia2018continual}.
-Formally, the rule would be defined as:
+The synaptic evolution of the SpTNCN, under ST-LRA, is markedly different from spike-timing dependent plasticity (STDP) \cite{magee1997synaptically,bi1998synaptic,bi2001synaptic}, which is one carefully studied rule used in adjusting synaptic efficacies in SNNs.
+However, although the SpNCN uses a discrepancy reduction-based approach to adaptation, there is no reason why the ST-LRA update could not also be combined with the online form of STDP.
+Given that the brain is likely to employ multiple, different kinds of adjustment rules, doing so might allow for the fusion of both generative and discriminative knowledge when rapidly processing time-varying data points, which aligns with previous work that has empirically shown the benefits of doing so in rate-coded statistical learning setups \cite{oreilly1998sixprinciples,oreilly2000computational,ororbia_deep_hybrid_2015a,ororbia2015learning,ororbia2020continual,ororbia2019lifelong}.
+For example, one can combine ST-LRA with online STDP through a convex combination to create the following two-term rule:

 where $\lambda$ is a coefficient introduced to control the strength of the STDP term throughout synaptic weight evolution. $A_+(W^\ell)$ and $A_-(W^\ell)$ are elementwise functions meant to introduce the soft (or hard) weight bounds generally used when training pure STDP-based SNNs.
+Furthermore, notice that the trace variable $\mathbf{z}^\ell$ is reused for the STDP co-term.

-With hypothesis generation, error-correction, and weight adaptation fully specified, all that remains is to decide on an SRM $f_{srm}(\cdot)$ to fully define a concrete SpNCN model.
+With hypothesis generation, error-correction, and weight adaptation fully specified (see Appendix for pseudocode), all that remains is to decide on an SRM $f_{srm}(\cdot)$ to completely define a concrete SpNCN model.
 In the appendix, we present a full algorithmic specification for a general SpNCN that uses any kind of SRM neuronal model.
 We will next describe the SRM that we will focus on in this paper.
-However, once again, we note that better, more complicated choices of the SRM might facilitate different behavior and more closely mimic other important properties of biological neural circuitry.
+However, once again, we note that other choices of more intricate, bio-physical SRMs might facilitate different behavior and more closely mimic other important properties of biological neural circuitry.